GetThereSafe/GetThereSafe-nwHacks/README.md

 "Great :D I love Lamps."
 > Christophe

-"You are a fruit, perhaps a pomegranet!"
+"You are a fruit, perhaps a pomegranate!"
 > Sarah